tracykteal/sql-gapminder/sql.md

 ---------

 Databases can also filter data – selecting only the data meeting certain criteria.
-For example, let’s say we only want data for the species _Dipodomys merriami_, which has a species code of DM.
+For example, let’s say we only want data for the country _Iceland_.
 We need to add a WHERE clause to our
 query:

-    SELECT * FROM surveys WHERE country="United States";
+    SELECT * FROM surveys WHERE country="Iceland";

 We can do the same thing with numbers.
 Here, we only want the data since 2000: